 Fifth Graders are deepening their skills and abilities for greater creative expression.
 They put all the performance stages, the materials of the art room, and musical and technology tools to good use, particularly in creating and illustrating their presentations for academic classes.
-Shows like the Lower School Shakespeare Festival (below, Julius Caesar) and schoolwide traditions such as Halloween, Blue Green Days, and the Holiday Sing bring out the Fifth Graders’ interest in costuming and performing.
+Shows like the Lower School Shakespeare Festival (below, Julius Caesar) and schoolwide traditions such as Halloween and Blue Green Days bring out the Fifth Graders’ interest in costuming and performing.

 Fifth Graders spend time solidifying their skills in two-dimensional artmaking.
 They explore printmaking and shape and contrast in a project involving the Mexican Day of the Dead holiday.
 They study color theory, line, and shape, improving their ability to draw from observation and use oil pastels.
 They mix colors and explore value in a larger-scale painting project.
 Students build props and make costumes for the All-School Play.